National Dong Hwa University: College of Science and Engineering

 NDHU College of Science and Engineering Building III, where the Department of Biochemistry and Molecular Medicine is based.

-NDHU College of Science and Engineering (國立東華大學理工學院; CSAE) is founded by Hsia Yu-Ping, Chair Professor at California Institute of Technology and Yale University, as the two largest of 8 colleges within NDHU.
+The NDHU College of Science and Engineering was founded by Hsia Yu-Ping, a chair professor at the California Institute of Technology and Yale University.

-NDHU CSAE has 8 departments: Applied Mathematics (AM), Physics (PHYS), Chemistry (CHEM), Biochemistry and Molecular Medicine (BMM), Electrical Engineering (EE), Computer Science and Information Engineering (CSIE), Materials Science and Engineering (MSE), Opto-Electronic Engineering (OEE).
-The college provides more than 40 degree programs at the bachelor's, master's and doctoral levels.
+The college has 8 departments: Applied Mathematics (AM), Physics (PHYS), Chemistry (CHEM), Biochemistry and Molecular Medicine (BMM), Electrical Engineering (EE), Computer Science and Information Engineering (CSIE), Materials Science and Engineering (MSE), and Opto-Electronic Engineering (OEE).
+The college has more than 40 undergraduate, graduate, and doctoral degree programs.

-In 2021, Times Higher Education World University Rankings by Subject ranked NDHU No.5 in Computer Sciences, No.8 in Engineering, and No.8 in Physical Sciences in Taiwan, the best ever position achieved by any university in Eastern Taiwan.

-ARWU Global Ranking of Academic Subjects ranked NDHU No.4 in Electrical & Electronic Engineering in Taiwan, which was only next to National Taiwan University (NTU), National Yang Ming Chiao Tung University (NYCU), and National Tsing Hua University (NTHU).